angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 post-DD, and can't cast Experimental Frenzy.

 Using Conjurer's Bauble with Act on Impulse allows for some classic Doomsday piles without Frenzy.
-Conjurer's Bauble allows you to get 6 storm with 5 cards using this pile.
-You need 2RU, a cantrip, and 3 storm for this to work.
+Conjurer's Bauble allows you to get 6 Storm with 5 cards using this pile.
+You need {{2UR}}, a cantrip, and 3 Storm for this to work.

 <pile>{{!AoI}} {{!ToA}} {{!LED}} {{!CB}} {{!PN}}</pile>

-1. Cast cantrip, storm 4
+1. Cast cantrip, Storm 4
-2. Cast AoI, no mana floating, storm 5
+2. Cast AoI, no mana floating, Storm 5
-3. Cast LED, storm 6
+3. Cast LED, Storm 6
-4. Crack LED for UUU, cast Conjurer's Bauble, storm 7
+4. Crack LED for {{UUU}}, cast Conjurer's Bauble, Storm 7
 5. Crack bauble, putting LED on bottom
-6. Cast Ponder and draw LED, storm 8
+6. Cast Ponder and draw LED, Storm 8
-7. Cast LED, storm 9
+7. Cast LED, Storm 9
-8. Crack for BBB and cast ToA, storm 10
+8. Crack for {{BBB}} and cast ToA, Storm 10

 Sometimes you will not have access to the graveyard, and then you should use this pile mentioned earlier:

 <pile>{{!AoI}} {{!LED}} {{!LED}} {{!Pre}} {{!ToA}}</pile>

-This pile creates 5 storm, which is usually enough.
+This pile creates 5 Storm, which is usually enough.

 According to data we have gathered so far, using the Act on Impulse pile occurs around 25% of the time, and should definitely be utilized if possible.